chalk/supports-color/readme.md

 It obeys the `--color` and `--no-color` CLI flags.

-For situations where using `--color` is not possible, add an environment variable `FORCE_COLOR` with any value to force color.
-If `FORCE_COLOR` is set to `0`, colors are force disabled.
-Trumps `--no-color` / color flags, respectively.
+For situations where using `--color` is not possible, add an environment variable `FORCE_COLOR=1` to forcefully enable color.
+Alternatively, `FORCE_COLOR=0` will be forcefully disabled.
+The use of `FORCE_COLOR` negates all other color checks performed by this module.

 Explicit 256/truecolor mode can be enabled using the `--color=256` and `--color=16m` flags, respectively.